Sudden cardiac arrest

 Sudden cardiac arrest is different from a heart attack, which occurs when blood flow to a portion of the heart is blocked.
 However, a heart attack can sometimes trigger an electrical disturbance that leads to sudden cardiac arrest.

-Sudden cardiac arrest symptoms are sudden and drastic:
+Sudden cardiac arrest symptoms are immediate and drastic.

 When to see a doctor